Simple stretches to ease joint pain

 A woman on a yoga mat stretches to ease joint pain and stiffness.
 She has a regular program of exercise for joint pain.

 Arthritis, defined as the inflammation of one or more joints, is an umbrella term that generally describes various types of joint pain or disease.
-The most common type of arthritis is osteoarthritis, or the wear and tear arthritis.
-If you’re looking for relief, then start moving because exercise is an all-natural way to ease joint pain.
+The most common type of arthritis is osteoarthritis, or the wear-and-tear arthritis.
+To relieve arthritis pain, it’s a wise idea for many people to adopt a fitness routine.
+Exercise is a proven, all-natural way to help ease joint discomfort.

-Maintain your mobility and relieve joint pain symptoms with these low- or no-impact stretches for stiff joints that are also physical therapist-approved.
+Maintain your mobility and relieve joint pain symptoms with these low- or no-impact stretches for stiff joints. approved by a physical therapist.

 Stretches for the neck and shoulders